Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 Pointing to your objective at the start makes future steps easier, as you can keep your eye on the project’s main goal and make decisions with it in mind.

-Now it’s time to determine the output of your project.
 What tangible thing or things are you creating?
-In this case, it’s the online questionnaire that will be automatically delivered to your new clients after they sign your contract and a landing page for more information.
+In this case, it’s the online questionnaire that will be automatically delivered to your newly contracted clients along with a landing page with more information.

-Identifying your deliverables will help you catch when scope creep starts to sneak up.
+Identifying your deliverables at the start will help you catch when scope creep starts to sneak up.

 In this step, you’re breaking your deliverables down into distinct tasks and activities.
 What steps do you need to take to produce that deliverable?
 This is called a work breakdown structure.